kangwei01/dsa-mod-planning-chatbot/pipeline_overview.md

   results back as `ToolMessage` objects.

 Conditional edges (`tools_condition`) keep the loop running until the LLM responds with a final answer instead of another tool call.
+The compiled graph is wrapped in LangChain's `RunnableWithMessageHistory`, backed by `InMemoryChatMessageHistory`, so every notebook session keeps a robust rolling memory without manual truncation logic.

-## 6. Notebook Chat Helpers
+## 6. Notebook Chat Helpers and Developer View

 Helper functions manage conversational state within the notebook environment:

 - `ask` adds a `HumanMessage`, streams the LangGraph trace (showing tool calls and responses), and prints the latest assistant reply.
+Optional parameters allow callers to select a session, disable streaming, or enable a `developer_view` mode.
+When `developer_view=True`, the helper prints the conversation history, the exact payload sent to the LLM, and any exposed reasoning metadata for debugging.
-- `reset_chat` clears the shared chat history so repeated experiments start fresh.
+- `reset_chat` clears the stored history for a given session so repeated experiments start fresh.
+- `get_session_history` exposes the underlying LangChain history object when deeper inspection is required.

-These utilities demonstrate how the planning assistant can be exercised without building a separate UI.
+These utilities demonstrate how the planning assistant can be exercised without building a separate UI while still offering rich observability during development.

 ## 7. Example Interactions